-Figure 10.
-Heatmap A vs Standard A Comparison.
+Figure 12.
+Heatmap A\ vs Standard A\ Comparison.

-Zooming in to specific areas further highlights intricate differences between the heatmap and non-heatmap A. Figure 11 focuses on a single room.
+Zooming in to specific areas further highlights intricate differences between the heatmap and non-heatmap A\.
+Figure 13 focuses on a single room.
 The right image shows a uniform pattern, whereas the left image is less structured that is more reminiscent of human subjects.
+The heatmap NPC (left) shows that by implementing the random destination point, it affects the pathing where the difference is subtle but clearly different.

-Figure 11.
+Figure 13.
 Room Comparison.

-When compared to a human subject in a similar room (Figure 12).
-It shows NPCs using the heatmap is more akin to the subject than the NPC using the standard A graph.
+When compared to a human subject in a similar room (Figure 14), it shows NPCs using the heatmap is more akin to the subject than the NPC using the standard A\ graph.
+While this is a subtle observation, it is nevertheless important, because when NPCs move in straight lines and display the same movements, these patterns cannot become noticeable when viewed over a length of time.

-Figure 12.
+Figure 14.
 Human Subject Room Analysis.